Detailed Guide forDentists, General in San Diego County

 Projections of Employment

 In California, the number of Dentists, General is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Dentists, General are expected to increase by 15.1 percent, or 2,500 jobs between 2014 and 2024.

 In San Diego County, the number of Dentists, General is expected to grow faster than average growth rate for all occupations.
-Jobs for Dentists, General are expected to increase by 11.1 percent, or 150 jobs between 2012 and 2022.
+Jobs for Dentists, General are expected to increase by 17.4 percent, or 230 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|